Changing Landscape with NLCD: Viewer and Dashboard Help

 Layer Information

-It is important to be familiar with the layers before using them for a particular application.
-Some layer information may be accessed using the Options icon (Options icon ) next to the layer name in the Layer List and then clicking Details.
-More detailed information, including guides and metadata, can be accessed through the CT ECO Map and Image Services page.
-Layers not included on this page are listed below.
+It is important to be familiar with the data layers before using them.
+General layer information can be accessed using the Options icon (Options icon ) next to the layer name in the Layer List and then by clicking Details (Details_icon 2).
+For more detailed information, visit the Changing Landscape with NLCD project page.
+Questions?
+Please email clear@uconn.edu.

 Legend

-The Legend is automatically displayed to the right of the map next to the Layers List tab when using a large screen device.
+Large screen devices: The Legend is available in the upper right corner of the viewer, next to the Layers List tab.
 Click the tab to view the legend, which will include the symbology for the layers that are visible (checked on) in the map.

-Symbology, or the symbols used for a layer (which are also shown in the legend), can also be viewed in the Layers List.
-Click on the Legend icon (layer_legend_icon) to the right of the layer name to show the legend.
+• Layer symbology (shown in the legend), can also be viewed in the Layers List.
+Click on the Legend icon (Layer Legend icon) to the right of the layer name to show the legend.

 Pop-ups

-The information in the pop-up comes from the layer's attribute table.
+The pop-up information comes from the layer's attribute table.
 Try clicking on different features on the map and notice how the information in the pop-up changes.
-To view the full table record for any feature, choose the Actions icon (actions_icon) and then View in table.
+To view the full table record for the layer, view the table (see Tables help).

 Location Search Search_Bar

-Use the Search Tool (upper left) to find a location, place, address and more.
+Use the Search box to find a location, place, address, and more.
 Type into the Search window and press Enter.
 Search Results will appear below the search box or in the side panel.
-Click on a result and the map will redraw with the feature centered on the map.
+Click on a result and the map will move so that the feature is centered on the map.
 Click the in the to remove the search results.

 The Find my location button adds your current location to the map and zooms to it.
 The blue dot is your location.
 Note that the location could be influenced by the internet provider and/or the accuracy of the basemap.
 It also requires location to be enabled on your device.